yahoo/panoptes-stream/docs/config_etcd.md

-## Panoptes configuration with Consul
+## Panoptes configuration with etcd
 ------------

-This document will show you how to configure Panoptes with [Consul](http://consul.io) key value store.
+This document will show you how to configure Panoptes with [etcd](http://etcd.io) key value store.

 ### Configuration specs
-The Panoptes configuration categories as follows at Consul key value store:
+The Panoptes configuration categories as follows at etcd key value store:
 - [Devices](#devices)
 - [Sensors](#sensors)
 - [Producers](#producers)